-Property investment is complex and multiple factors dictate whether a property is a good is investment – it’s not simply about the purchase costs.
-Before making a commitment to purchase any property, be sure to run financial models so you have a really clear understanding of the likely performance of your property
+Property investment is complex and multiple factors dictate whether a property is good or is an investment – it’s not simply about the purchase costs.
+Before making a commitment to purchase any property, be sure to run financial models, so you have a really clear understanding of the likely performance of your property.

 Read in conjunction with our other articles on investing in New Zealand together with our buyer and country guides, this should give you a comprehensive understanding of the market.
 If you’d like to talk to me in more detail or have any questions, I’d love to hear from you – please email me at [email protected]

 We’ve produced articles not just for New Zealand, but also for Australia and the UK, so make sure you take the time to consider all your options and make sure your investment is right for you.